Lemon Pesto Chicken Kabobs

 Nutrition information is automatically calculated by the Recipe Plug-In I am using.
 I am not a nutritionist and cannot guarantee 100% accuracy, since many variables affect those calculations.

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

 If you use a low-sugar purchased vinaigrette or make your own, the Lemon Pesto Chicken Kabobs would be a great main dish for low-carb eating plans or any phase of the original South Beach Diet.
 (You could make this recipe with Basil Pistou (which doesn’t have cheese) if you want it to be Paleo.)

 Find More Recipes Like This One:

 Use Grilling Recipes to find more recipes like this one.
-Use the Recipes by Diet Type photo index pages to find more recipes suitable for a specific eating plan.
-You might also like to Follow Kalyn’s Kitchen on Pinterest to see all the good recipes I’m sharing there.
+Use the Diet Type Index to find more recipes suitable for a specific eating plan.
+You might also like to follow Kalyn’s Kitchen on Pinterest, on Facebook, on Instagram, on TikTok, or on YouTube to see all the good recipes I’m sharing there.

 This recipe was first posted in 2015.
 It was updated with more information in 2023.